-Guides carry two–way radios, a comprehensive Basic Life Support (BLS) first aid kit, GPS, snow safety equipment, and portable Brooks Range Rescue Sled in their backpacks.
+Guides carry two–way radios, a comprehensive Basic Life Support (BLS) first aid kit, (spot) GPS, snow safety equipment, and portable Brooks Range Rescue Sled in their backpacks.

 Larger items such as a backboard and medical oxygen are kept in the heated snowcat.
 In an emergency, injured parties will be transported in the snowcat to awaiting Mono County Fire / Rescue.